Deciding to Apply (top)

 If you do not want to wait to make your living arrangements, you can apply to live on-Grounds in Upperclass Suites and Apartments (Lambeth, Bice, Copeley, Faulkner or Johnson/Malone/Weedon), in a Residential College (Brown, Hereford or the International Residence College) or in a Language House.
 If you receive an offer to live on the Lawn, the Housing Division will allow you to transfer your housing contract and prepayment to your Lawn offer; this option is not available to students who commit to off-Grounds housing.

 What does the Lawn application consist of?

 The specifics of the application may change from year to year at the discretion of the Lawn Selection Organizing Committee.
-Generally, the Lawn application will consist of an essay portion, a list of your extracurricular activities at U.Va., and your major GPA.
+Generally, the Lawn application will consist of an essay portion, a list of your extracurricular activities at U.Va., and your cumulative and major GPA.
 Your major department can provide information on how to calculate your major GPA.
 The Lawn Selection Committee will additionally be reviewing transcripts of all applicants.